-Birds: Each of the following three guides is as an excellent option for bird identification.
-The last two are superb family specific resources.
+Birds: Each of the following guides is as an excellent option for bird identification.

-Dunn, Jon L. & Jonathan Alderfer (Editors).
+- Dunn, Jon L. & Jonathan Alderfer (Editors).
 National Geographic Society Field Guide to the Birds of North America.
 National Geographic.
-2017 (seventh edition).

-Sibley, David Allen.
+2017 (seventh edition). - Sibley, David Allen.
 The Sibley Guide to Birds.
 National Audubon Society.
-Alfred E. Knopf Publishing,

-2014 (second edition).

-Sibley, David Allen.
+Alfred E. Knopf Publishing, 2014 (second edition). - Sibley, David Allen.
 The Sibley Field Guide to the Birds of Western North America.
 National Audubon Society.
 Random House, Inc., 2016 (second edition).
 This is the slimmed down version of the larger Sibley guide and features only the birds of Western North America rather than the whole continent.